upisno/sql-portfolio/8-week-sql-challenge/README.md

 <br>

 ## Software and Tools
-All queries were executed using PostgreSQL and pgAdmin 4.
+- All queries were executed using PostgreSQL and pgAdmin 4.
+- Entity Relationship Diagrams were generated using [dbdiagram.io](https://dbdiagram.io/home)
 <br>
 <br>